 mastercomfig is currently maintained by mastercoms.
 You can contact me on Steam, teamfortress.tv, Reddit or by email at email@example.com.
 I’d be happy to chat about any problems or suggestions you have for the config.

 Have a screenshot, workaround or anything else interesting you’d like to share?
-Contribute to the wiki.
+Contribute to the docs.

 Contributing to the Config¶

 Want to contribute to the config itself?
 Start here!